From the ASPJ New South Wales Desk

 Estelle Rozinski,

-ASPJ Co-Vice President NSW
+ASPJ Co-Vice President N.S.W.

 info@polishjews.org.au